Installing the SonarScanner for .NET

 environment variable.

-If your SonarQube server is configured with HTTPS and a self-signed certificate then you must add the self-signed certificate to the trusted CA certificates of the SonarScanner.
-In addition, if mutual TLS is used then you must define the access to the client certificate at the SonarScanner level.
+If your SonarQube Server instance is configured with HTTPS and a self-signed certificate, you must add the self-signed certificate to the trusted CA certificates of the SonarScanner.
+In addition, if mutual TLS is used, you must define the access to the client certificate at the SonarScanner level.

 See Managing the TLS certificates on the client side.

-JRE auto-provisioning should be disabled when using a secured SonarQube server.
+JRE auto-provisioning should be disabled when using a secured SonarQube Server instance.
 The SonarScanner for .NET version 7.0 and newer will try to download Java automatically and will break the analysis if it can’t.
 Use these parameters to skip auto-provisioning and use the Java version installed locally, instead:

 /d:sonar.scanner.skipJreProvisioning=true